 Your baby gets nutrients from your blood, so it’s beneficial during pregnancy for nutrients to be in your blood longer so your baby can access them.
-So a certain level of insulin resistance is normal during pregnancy.
+A certain level of insulin resistance is expected during pregnancy.

 Your glucose levels could get too high during pregnancy if:

-- you were already insulin resistant before becoming pregnant
+- you were already insulin-resistant before becoming pregnant

 - your blood glucose levels were already high before becoming pregnant

 - you have conditions that put you at greater risk of becoming insulin resistant